aurasphere/static-web-mlg/README.md

 # static-web-mlg
-Static MLG style web page.
+A static MLG-style web page.

+Just a fun little side-project.

+You can check it out here: https://aurasphere.github.io/static-web-mlg/.